emer/axon/Rubicon.md

 For acquisition, BLA neurons are initially only activated at the time of the US, and thus the delta `(R - Rp)` is large, but as they start getting activated at the time of the CS, this delta starts to decrease, limiting further learning.
 The strength of this delta `(R - Rp)` factor can also be modulated by the `NegDeltaLRate` parameter when it goes negative, which is key for ensuring that the positive acquisition weights remain strong even during extinction (which primarily drives the ExtD2 neurons to become active and override the original acquisition signal).

-For extinction, the negative dopamine and projections from the PTp as described in the next section work to drive weight strengthening or weakening as appopriate.
+For extinction, the negative dopamine and pathways from the PTp as described in the next section work to drive weight strengthening or weakening as appopriate.

 ## BLA Extinction Learning

 The `BLAposExtD2` extinction layer provides the "context specific override" of the acquisition learning in `BLAposAcqD1`, which itself only unlearns very slowly if at all.
 It achieves this override in 3 different ways:

 * **Direct inhibition** of corresponding BLA Acq neurons in the same US pool.
-This is via a projection with the `BLAExtToAcq` class, and setting the `Prjn.PrjnScale.Abs` value of this projection controls the strength of this inhibition.
+This is via a pathway with the `BLAExtToAcq` class, and setting the `Path.PathScale.Abs` value of this pathway controls the strength of this inhibition.

 * **Opposing at CeM** -- the central nucleus layer, `CeMPos`, combines excitation from Acq and inhibition from Ext, and then drives output to the VTA -- so when Ext is active, CeM gets less active, reducing DA drive on VTA bursting.

 * **VS NoGo** -- Ext projects to the ventral striatum / ventral pallidum (Vp) NoGo layer and can oppose gating directly there.

 A key challenge here is to coordinate these two layers with respect to the US expectation that is being extinguished.
-In the Leabra PVLV version a modulatory projection from Acq to Ext served this function.
+In the Leabra PVLV version a modulatory pathway from Acq to Ext served this function.

 In this model, we instead leverage the OFC PT active maintenance to select the US that is being expected, as a consequence of BLA Acq triggering active maintenance gating of the specific expected US outcome, which then projects into BLA Ext.

-To work with the Novelty case (below), and leverage the delta-based learning rule in acquisition, we make the `OFC PTpred` projection into the `Ext` layer modulated by ACh, and `Ext` is also inhibited by the US itself.
+To work with the Novelty case (below), and leverage the delta-based learning rule in acquisition, we make the `OFC PTpred` pathway into the `Ext` layer modulated by ACh, and `Ext` is also inhibited by the US itself.
 This means that it will only activate at a *goal failure* event.
-It is also possible to use a `CtxtPrjn` projection to have BLA Acq drive Ext in a trial-delayed manner (this is also ACh gated), to avoid any dependence on PT active maintenance.
+It is also possible to use a `CtxtPath` pathway to have BLA Acq drive Ext in a trial-delayed manner (this is also ACh gated), to avoid any dependence on PT active maintenance.

 Importantly, while the learning of Ext is driven by the maintained PTpred, it must have a fast CS-driven activation in order to oppose the Acq pool.
 Thus, this CS-driven pathway (which includes contextual inputs via the hippocampus and other areas) is the primary locus of learning, and it also is not ACh gated because it must remain active persistently to counter the Acq activation.